grx6741/B8/README.md

 git clone https://github.com/grx6741/B8.git --recursive
 ```

-Running `make` should compile `b8` binary in the project's root directory and also compile the example fibbonacci code and run it.
+Running `make` should compile `b8` binary in the project's root directory and also compile the example fibonacci code and run it.

 ```bash
 make